Johne’s Disease in Cattle Frequently Asked Questions

 JD in Cattle Tools

-Johne’s disease score in Dairy cattle – The dairy industry is promoting the use of the National Dairy BJD Assurance Score and adoption of hygienic calf rearing practices through the 3-Step Calf Plan and/or the JD Calf Accreditation Program (JDCAP)
+Johne’s disease score in Dairy cattle – The dairy industry is promoting the use of the National JD Dairy Score (JDDS) and adoption of hygienic calf rearing practices.

 Everything you need to know about JD in Cattle – With recent changes in the way the disease is managed in Australian cattle, producers, vets or anyone working in the cattle production industry can find all the resources they need right here

-Farm biosecurity plan – An on-farm biosecurity plan is a requirement for maintaining a Johne’s Beef Assurance Score (J-BAS) and will be a requirement for the Livestock Production Assurance (LPA) program in the future.
+Farm biosecurity plan – An on-farm biosecurity plan is a requirement for maintaining a Johne’s Beef Assurance Score (J-BAS) and is a requirement for the Livestock Production Assurance (LPA) program.